 Digital marketing careers and required skills

 Digital marketing careers continue to grow as more companies move budgets from offline to online channels.
-There is room for deep specialists and broad generalists across industries.
+There is room for both deep specialists and broad generalists across industries.

 On the specialist side, roles include SEO analyst, PPC manager, social media manager, email marketer, and content writer.
 Generalists work as digital marketing managers, content strategists, and heads of growth, coordinating many channels.

-Agencies and in-house teams both need people who understand how channels connect and how to explain performance.
+Agencies and in-house teams need people who understand how channels connect and how to explain performance.

-Core skills cut across these roles, such as:
+Core skills cut across these roles:

-• Strong writing and clear communication
+- Strong writing and clear communication

-• Comfort with data and basic analytics tools
+- Comfort with data and basic analytics tools

-• Understanding of how search engines, social platforms, and email systems work
+- Understanding of how search engines, social platforms, and email systems work

-• Ability to plan campaigns and explain results simply
+- Ability to plan campaigns and explain results simply

 Familiarity with common tools also helps.
 These include Google Analytics, Google Ads, Meta Business tools, and email services such as Mailchimp or HubSpot.

-Running basic analytics with SEO tools such as Semrush or Ahrefs, and content management systems such as WordPress, also helps.
+Running basic analytics with SEO tools such as Semrush or Ahrefs, and content management systems such as WordPress also helps.
 Simple design skills with tools like Canva are helpful too, especially in small teams.

 There are many paths into the field.
 Some people study marketing or communications at college.
 Others build skills through online courses, a focused digital marketing course, or bootcamps.
-Do whatever feels comfortable to develop the required skills.

 Final thoughts